mudler/LocalAI/README.md

 <img src="https://dcbadge.vercel.app/api/server/uJAeKSAGDy?style=flat-square&theme=default-inverted" alt="Join LocalAI Discord Community"/>
 </a>

 **LocalAI** is the free, Open Source OpenAI alternative.
-LocalAI act as a drop-in replacement REST API that’s compatible with OpenAI API specifications for local inferencing.
+LocalAI act as a drop-in replacement REST API that’s compatible with OpenAI (Elevenlabs, Anthropic... ) API specifications for local AI inferencing.
 It allows you to run LLMs, generate images, audio (and not only) locally or on-prem with consumer grade hardware, supporting multiple model families.
 Does not require GPU.

 ## 🔥🔥 Hot topics / Roadmap